 Alison Levine knows what it’s like to survive (and thrive) in the world’s toughest environments.
 She served as team captain of the first American Women's Everest Expedition, scaled the “Seven Summits,” and skied to the North and South Poles — making history along the way.
 In addition to climbing mountains, she also spent time climbing the corporate ladder in sales, in marketing, and then on Wall Street.
 In her New York Times bestseller, On the Edge: Leadership Lessons from Everest and Other Extreme Environments, Alison asserts that the principles that apply to the world of extreme adventure also apply to demanding business environments.
 A former adjunct professor at West Point, Alison understands what it takes to lead teams through challenging situations.

-President and Chief Executive Officer, LIMRA, LOMA, and LL Global, Inc.
+President and Chief Executive Officer, LIMRA and LOMA

 David Levenson is responsible for leading one of the world’s largest

 associations of life insurance and financial services companies, representing